-Raymond Edinger Raymond has worked for the city of Cranbrook for 18 years and is currently working for Realize Empowerment Access Life to the Maximum (REALM) for 12 years and continues to enjoy working there.
+Raymond Edinger Raymond has worked for the city of Cranbrook for 18 years and for Realize Empowerment Access Life to the Maximum (REALM) for 12 years where he continues to enjoy working.
 Raymond also has been working with REALM's advisory committee for the last eight years as well as being a working member of the Self Advocates of the Rockies.
 He leads a monthly music show and a weekly phone tree connecting with other advocates in Cranbrook and the province.
-He has been involved in advocacy for more than 20 years making sure that other people are respected, and their voices have been important to him ever since he left the Woodlands Institution.
+He has been involved in advocacy for more than 20 years making sure that other people are respected.
+Their voices have been important to him ever since he left the Woodlands Institution.
 Raymond regularly attends local, provincial and international conferences.
 Raymond is on the Planning Committee for the 2023 Self Advocacy Leadership Institute.